Semey: History

+The city was one of the main centers for the publication of books by the Kazakh intelligentsia.
 Between 1917 and 1920, the city operated as the capital of the largely unrecognized Alash Autonomy, a state (1917–1920) established after the outbreak of the October Revolution in Russia.
 The city was called Alash-qala during the Alash Autonomy years.
 Red Army forces loyal to Petrograd took control of the area in 1920.
 It was the center of the Semipalatinsk Governorate until 17 January 1928, then of the East Kazakhstan Oblast between 17 January 1928 and 14 October 1939 and finally of the Semipalatinsk Oblast between 1939 and 1997.

+During World War II, in connection with the formation of the Polish Anders' Army, a Polish diplomatic post was located in the city from October 1941 to July 1942.

 In 1949 the Soviet atomic bomb programme selected a site on the steppe 180 km west of the city as the location for its weapons testing.
 For decades, Kurchatov (the secret city at the heart of the test range named for Igor Kurchatov, father of the Soviet atomic bomb) was home to many of the brightest stars of Soviet weapons science.
 The Soviet Union operated the Semipalatinsk Test Site (STS) from the first explosion in 1949 until 1989; 456 nuclear tests, including 340 underground and 116 atmospheric tests, took place there.

 Some land around Semey has suffered environmental and health effects from the time of its atomic prosperity: nuclear fallout from the atmospheric tests and uncontrolled exposure of the workers, some of whom lived in the area close to the testsite, have resulted in high rates of cancer, childhood leukemia, and birth defects among the residents of neighbouring villages.

 Modern Semey, a bustling university town, has a population exceeding 350,000.
 Because of its proximity to the Kazakh border with the Russian Federation, and the large scientific community attached to the STS labs and the university, which includes many Russians, Semey is said to have a more Russian character than other cities in Kazakhstan.

 Semipalatinsk Oblast merged with the larger East Kazakhstan Region, whose capital city is Oskemen, on 23 May 1997.

 The Semey Bridge, a suspension bridge across the Irtish River, connects the two major parts of Semey.
 It has a main span of 750 m and a total length of 1086 m.
 Construction began in 1998 and the bridge opened to traffic in November 2000.